iamrahulreddy/Machine-Learing-Specialization/README.md

 # Machine-Learing-Specialization
-This Repo Has Sample Programs Provided By [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction).
+This Repo Has Sample Programs Provided By [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) Course.
+Feel Free To Clone The Repo